gerardroche/gerardroche.github.io/src/2024/05/30/bash-or-sh/index.md

 aside: false
 tags: sh
 title: bash or sh
-excerpt: "I prefer sh over bash.
-I begin almost every script with the same four lines."
+excerpt: "I prefer `!/bin/sh` over `!/bin/bash`.
+I begin almost every script with the same four lines.
+Use a POSIX-compliant shell.
+Exit immediately if any command returns a non-zero status (indicating an error)."
 lastUpdated: false
 ---